 Even though time has passed and new technology advancements have arrived, this protocol is still the principal choice for networks of many businesses.
 It's now widely used for connecting many types of industrial electronic devices connected in different types of networks.
 It's typically used to remotely monitor and control devices when data is collected, such as in a SCADA application.
 This protocol can be used to issue commands and to automate processes as well.

-Modbus is easy to deploym and maintain, which allows you to build up your network piece-by-piece as needs arise, and also contributes to saving time and money on repair work.
+Standard Modbus is easy to deploy and maintain, which allows you to build up your network piece-by-piece as needs arise, and also contributes to saving time and money on repair work.

-Modbus is an open protocol: it doesn't belong to one manufacturer and can be used by any company.
+Modbus is an open protocol of a Supervisory Control and Data Acquisition (SCADA) system.
+This means it doesn't belong to one manufacturer and can be used by any company.

 Unlike many proprietary, vendor-specific protocols created by manufacturers to trap customers into using only their products, Modbus is commonly supported throughout many vendors.
 This gives you the ability for devices from several generations and companies to send data back and forth.